-Russia seeks Trump's help to go after British activist
+Putin asks Trump to go after British activist

 Russia has urged the US to help it go after a British human rights campaigner in return for cooperation in an election-meddling probe.